EAISI/discover-projects/ames-housing/README.md

 c.
 Concatenate the numerical and the categorical data into a single data frame

+d.
+Reduce memory usage by converting string type data to category type and downcast numerical data to their smallest container size.
+Tip: see Pandas' [astype() method](https://pandas.pydata.org/docs/user_guide/categorical.html) and [to_numeric() method](https://pandas.pydata.org/docs/reference/api/pandas.to_numeric.html).

 ## Exercise 4 - Explore the outcome variable (`SalePrice`) and how it correlates to other features
 ### Data Understanding (continued)

 a.
 Conduct descriptive/summary statistics on the Y variable (mean, median, std, range)

 b.
-Visualize the distribution of the Y variable.
+Plot the distribution of the Y variable.
+What do we observe?
 Tip: see Altair's [histogram](https://altair-viz.github.io/gallery/simple_histogram.html)

-b.
+c.
 Investigate how `Gr Liv Area` (numerical) relates to the Y variable.
-Tip: see Altair's [scatter plot](https://altair-viz.github.io/gallery/scatter_tooltips.html).
+Tip: see Altair's [scatter plot](https://altair-viz.github.io/gallery/scatter_tooltips.html)

-c.
+d.
 Investigate how `Neighborhood` (categorical) relates to the Y variable.
-Tip: see Altair's [histogram](https://altair-viz.github.io/gallery/simple_histogram.html) and [boxplot](https://altair-viz.github.io/gallery/boxplot.html).
+Tip: see Altair's [histogram](https://altair-viz.github.io/gallery/simple_histogram.html) and [boxplot](https://altair-viz.github.io/gallery/boxplot.html)

-d.
-What do you observe?

 ### Data Preparation (continued)

 e.
-Assess the distribution of `SalePrice` in the previous exercise.
-What do you observe?
-Log-transform the outcome variable.
+Assess the distribution of `SalePrice` in exercise 4b.
+What did you observe?
 What does it mean for the performance of the prediction model?
+Log-transform the outcome variable

 f.
-Assess `Gr Liv Area` for all houses in the previous exercise.
+Assess `Gr Liv Area` for all houses in exercise 4d.
 What do you observe?
 Remove outliers.
 What does it mean for the scope of the prediction model?

 ### Data Understanding (continued)

 g.
 Draw scatter plots between Y and each of the numerical features.
 Tip: see Altair's [scatter plot](https://altair-viz.github.io/gallery/scatter_tooltips.html)

 h.
+Create a table showing the Pearson correlation coefficients between Y and each of the numerical variables.
+Tip: see [pearsonr()](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.pearsonr.html)

-Draw correlation plots to investigate the correlations between Y and each of the numerical variables (Hint: calculate the Pearson correlation coefficient and use [`seaborn.heatmap`](https://seaborn.pydata.org/generated/seaborn.heatmap.html))
+i.
+Create correlation plots showing the correlations between each pair of numerical variables, incl.
+Y. Tip: see Seaborn's [heatmap](https://seaborn.pydata.org/generated/seaborn.heatmap.html) and [Fritz' Blog](https://fritz.ai/seaborn-heatmaps-13-ways-to-customize-correlation-matrix-visualizations/)

 ## Exercise 5 - Estimate a Linear Regression, a LASSO and a kNN model
 ### Modeling